 The Vista House has recently been approved as Bike Friendly.

 Our Friends of Vista House Gift Gallery offers visitors high quality regional artwork and local gift items and is open throughout the spring, summer, and fall seasons.
 Our Espresso bar serves refreshments and snacks for travelers and is open year round (winter weekends, weather permitting).

 Some Vista House History

-Vista House was built between 1916-1918 by Multnomah County as a comfort station and scenic wayside for those traveling on the Historic Columbia River Highway, which had been completed in 1913.
-It is also a memorial to Oregon pioneers.
+Vista House was built between 1916-1918 by Multnomah County as a comfort station and scenic wayside for those traveling on the Historic Columbia River Highway, which was completed in 1916.
+Vista House is also a memorial to Oregon pioneers.
 It was formally dedicated on May 5th, 1918.

 Our Mission: To help preserve and protect the historic Vista House and to provide information and interpretive programs about it's history and the Columbia River Gorge.

 Friends of Vista House is a 501(c)3 organization and all donations and membership fees are tax deductible.